GhostsWalk/CS182-FinalProject/code/NOTES.md

 ## Storing Trained Agents
 For ease of development and evaluation, a way to store and retrieve trained agents is needed.

+## Partial Observation
+Partial observation about walls need to be added to `Observation`.

+More partial observation schemes need to be implemented.

+## Tests
+For ease of continuous development, unit tests would be helpful.